jimvdl/rs-cache/README.md

 An immutable, high-level API for the RuneScape cache file system.

-This crate provides convenient access to the binary file system of the [Oldschool RuneScape](https://oldschool.runescape.com/) and [RuneScape 3](https://www.runescape.com/) caches.
+This crate provides high performant data reads into the [Oldschool RuneScape](https://oldschool.runescape.com/) and [RuneScape 3](https://www.runescape.com/) file systems.
+It can read the necessary data to syncronize the client's cache with the server.
+There are also some loaders that give access to definitions from the cache such as items or npcs.

-The library's API is mainly focused around reading bytes easily.
+For read-heavy workloads, a writer can be used to prevent continous buffer allocations.
-Therefore, it offers a higher level of abstraction then most other libraries.
-Most cache API's expose a wide variety of internal types to let the user tinker around with the cache in unusual ways.
+By default every read will allocate a writer with the correct capacity.

-To avoid undefined behavior, most internal types are kept private.
+RuneScape's chat system uses huffman coding to compress messages.
+In order to decompress them this library has a `Huffman` implementation.

-The goal of this crate is to provide a simple interface for basic reading of valuable data.
+When a RuneScape client sends game packets the id's are encoded and can be decoded with the `IsaacRand` implementation.
+These id's are encoded by the client in a predictable random order which can be reversed if the server has its own `IsaacRand` with the same encoder/decoder keys.
+These keys are sent by the client on login and are user specific.
+It will only send encoded packet id's if the packets are game packets.

-Note that this crate is still evolving; both OSRS & RS3 are not fully supported/implemented and will probably contain bugs or miss vital features.
-If this is the case for you then consider [opening an issue](https://github.com/jimvdl/rs-cache/issues/new).
+Note that this crate is still evolving; both OSRS & RS3 are not fully supported/implemented and will probably contain bugs or miss core features.
+If you require features or find bugs consider [opening an issue](https://github.com/jimvdl/rs-cache/issues/new).

 Useful links:\